 Add the sugar and mix the dry ingredients together.

 Prepare the yeast in a separate bowl or pitcher.
 Mix the packet of yeast with 1 tablespoon of tepid milk and 1 teaspoon of sugar.

 Let it stand for about 5 minutes.
 The yeast will become creamy and frothy when it's ready.

-Add the yeast mixture, the additional tepid milk and the beaten egg to the flour.
+Add the yeast mixture to the flour, then pour in the additional tepid milk and the beaten egg.

 Knead for about 5 minutes by hand or using the dough hook of an electric mixer.

 Using a stand mixer to do the work is far easier than kneading the old fashioned way.

 Add the raisins, golden raisins, candied peel and cherries to the dough and mix it through.

 Cover the bowl of dough and leave it in a warm place for 1 hour.
 The dough should double in size.